-Students are strongly encouraged to apply to the Honors Program before the end of their junior year.
-But, because some senior thesis ideas are still in development during the summer between the junior and senior years, the application form can be turned in at the beginning of the first semester of the senior year.
+Students are strongly encouraged to apply to the Honors Thesis Program before the end of their junior year.
+Honors Thesis Program applications must be approved by the summer prior to the fall semester of the senior year.

-During the senior year, each candidate for honors in sociology enrolls in a year-long tutorial (SOC 4950/SOC 4960), taught by the faculty member who has agreed to serve as the honors thesis advisor.
+During the senior year, each candidate in the Sociology Honors Thesis Program enrolls in a year-long tutorial (SOC 4950/SOC 4960), taught by the faculty member who has agreed to serve as the Honors thesis advisor.

 The first semester of thesis work is typically focused on reading the relevant sociological literature, developing a set of research questions for the thesis, and planning for data collection or analysis.
 At the end of Fall semester, students typically submit a 15- to 20-page literature review to their advisor.
-Of course, these guidelines and goals vary and should be determined in consultation with the student’s advisor.
+These guidelines and goals vary and should be determined in consultation with the student’s advisor.

-The Department funds the printing of three hard-bound volumes of the thesis.
-One copy will remain in the Department, one copy will be given to the thesis advisor, and one copy will be given to the student.
+The Department funds the printing of two hard-bound volumes of the thesis.
+One copy will remain in the Department, and one will be given to the student.
 (Because the theses must be sent out for binding, we typically mail the hard copy of your thesis to you after graduation.)